 Work with your project team and business stakeholders to undergo an annual scenario planning exercise in which to prepare the business for various environmental disruptions and challenges.
 Scenario planning does not need to be a long, formal, drawn-out process.
 It could be as simple as spending a day exploring what the future holds, having done the homework to prepare for what the data could be telling us.
 After identifying various scenarios, ensure you name each scenario, with a meaningful analogy if needed so that it’s more meaningful and easier to remember for the team.

 You can also put in practice scenario planning on a smaller scale.
-Within certain junctures of the project you can build in mini-scenarios of the various change outcomes that may occur, and build in the right tracking metrics and reporting to see which scenario is emerging.
+Within certain junctures of the project, you can build in mini-scenarios of the various change outcomes that may occur, and build in the right tracking metrics and reporting to see which scenario is emerging.

 You can also use scenario planning to work through multiple changes across the projects and change landscape.
 Use similar concepts to work-through options in sequencing and prioritisation and what this means to change implementation timelines and tactics.
 For example, are there ways in which implementation may be combined across projects?
-Or can releases be broken down into smaller change bites to aid adoption and cater for limited business capacity?
+Or can releases be broken down into smaller change bites to aid adoption and cater to limited business capacity?

 There are many ways in which you as a singular change manager can influence and drive significant agility changes within your organisation.
 Here we outline 5 major ways in which you can do this.
-Since disruption and ongoing change is not going away, this is the opportune time for change practitioners to grab this window of opportunity and work with the business to develop and design change agile organisations.
-Not only will your project have a significant better chance of realising its targeted benefits, so will other projects in the pipeline.
+Since disruption and ongoing change are not going away, this is the opportune time for change practitioners to grab this window of opportunity and work with the business to develop and design change agile organisations.
+Not only will your project have a significantly better chance of realising its targeted benefits, but so will other projects in the pipeline.